-FULL COURSE OPEN | CARTS ON
+FULL COURSE OPEN | CARTS OFF

 A decision will be made by 6.00 am each day if carts are permitted on the course.